Stuart Cash: Lewes

 After a break from football, Cash was appointed Steve King's assistant at Conference South club Lewes prior to the beginning of the 2005–06 season.
 The pair won the Sussex Senior Challenge Cup and achieved a fourth-place finish in the league.
 He departed the club at the end of the 2006–07 season.

 AFC Wimbledon

 Cash reunited with Terry Brown at Isthmian League Premier Division club AFC Wimbledon in May 2007.
-Under the management of the pair, the club won the 2008 Isthmian League play-offs, the 2008–09 Conference South title and automatic promotion to The Football League with a victory over Luton Town in the 2011 Conference Premier play-off final.
+Under the management of the pair, the club won the 2008 Isthmian League play-offs, the 2008–09 Conference South title and promotion to The Football League with a victory over Luton Town in the 2011 Conference Premier play-off final.
 The pair guided the Dons to a mid-table finish in the club's first season in League Two, but a poor run of form in the first month of the 2012–13 season saw Cash and Brown removed from their posts in September 2012.